AlanCArmstrong/Data_Cleaning_In_Python/README.md

 ([https://github.com/AlanCArmstrong/Data_Cleaning_and_Plotting_Locations/blob/main/Cleaning_Data_In_Python.txt])

-After I cleaned the data, I filtered for non=zero churn risks and used matplotlib to create a bar graph of the ten highest churn rates in each locational variables (state, county, city, etc.) The main findings are in the graphs below.
+After I cleaned the data, I filtered for churn risks above the elbow (0.1) and used matplotlib to create a bar graph of the ten highest churn rates in each locational variables (state, county, city, etc.) The main findings are in the graphs below.

 High Churn rate risks per state: